vojtechmasa/travix-test/README.md

 **Vojtech Masa - solution**

-- I didn't manage to follow TDD.
-Normally I would, but I was afraid I can't code everything within the given timeframe
+- I didn't manage to follow TDD perfectly.
+Normally I would, but I was afraid I can't code everything within the given time frame.
-- Unit tests and integration tests need to be implemented
-- There is an issue with converting Instant to LocalDateTime.
-Needs to be resolved.
+- Some more tests should be implemented, especially for negative scenarios.
-- A service layer or an object representing BusyFlights airline (following DDD) should be implemented
+- A service layer or an object representing BusyFlights airline (following DDD) should be implemented (extract from the controller).
 - Constraint for max 4 passengers in the request needs to be implemented.
-Would be located in a service layer or in BusyFlights domain object.
+Would be located in Business objects and cause return HTTP error code.
-- Rounding of the price to 2 decimals should be implemented.
-Simply by formatting the number - BusyFlightsResponse would have the "fare" field of type String rather.
+- Constraints for codes length (3 chars) should be implemented.
+Would be located in Business objects and cause return HTTP error code.
 - Classes should be divided into packages more carefully.
+- Timezone - I don't see in the assignment how to deal with Timezones.
+There is no information from the API in which timezone is the localdate.
+  Assuming it is always in UTC, but should be the UTC information present in the response?
+Currently I implemented it that it is present for ToughJet, but not for CrazyAir (should be rewritten).

 **Travix - Problem to be solved**